-Specify the countries involved: Click or tap here to enter text.

-2. Is it planned to use local resources (e.g. animal and/or human tissue samples, genetic material, live animals, human remains, materials of historical value, endangered fauna or flora samples, etc.) Is it planned to import any material from non-EU countries into the EU?
+Sec tion 6: THIRD COUNTRIES 1.
+In case non-EU countries are involved, do the research related activities undertaken in these countries raise potential ethics issues?
+Specify the countries involved: Click or tap here to enter text. n/a n/a 2.
+Is it planned to use local resources (e.g. animal and/or human tissue samples, genetic material, live animals, human remains, materials of historical value, endangered fauna or flora samples, etc.) 3.
+Is it planned to import any material from non-EU countries into the EU?
 For data imports, see section 4.
 For imports of human cells or tissues, see section 3.
 If yes, specify the materials and countries involved: Click or tap here to enter text.
-Is it planned to export any material from the EU to non-EU countries?
+4. Is it planned to export any material from the EU to non-EU countries?
 For data exports, see section 4.

-If yes, specify the material and countries involved: Click or tap here to enter text.
-In case research involves low and/or lower-middle income countries, are any benefit sharing actions planned?
-6. Could the situation in the country put the individuals taking part in the research at risk? yes no tion 7: ENVIRONMENT & HEALTH AND SAFETY 1.
+Click or tap here to enter text.
+5. In case research involves low and/or lower-middle income countries, are any benefit sharing actions planned?
+6. Could the situation in the country put the individuals taking part in the research at risk? yes no

+Section 7: ENVIRONMENT & HEALTH AND SAFETY 1.
 Does your research involve the use of elements that may cause harm to the environment, to animals or plants?
 For research involving animal experiments, see section 5.
-Does your research deal with endangered fauna and/or flora /protected areas?
+2. Does your research deal with endangered fauna and/or flora /protected areas?
 3. Does your research involve the use of elements that may cause harm to humans, including research staff?
-For research involving human participants, see section 2. yes no tion 8: DUAL USE 1.
-Does this research involve dual-use items in the sense of Regulation 428/2009, or other items for which an authorisation is required yes no tion 9: EXCLUSIVE FOCUS ON CIVIL APPLICATIONS 1.
-Could your research raise concerns regarding the exclusive focus on civil applications? yes no tion 10: MISUSE 1.
-Does your research have a potential for misuse of research results?
-0 yes no tion 11: OTHER ETHICS ISSUES Are there any other ethics issues that should be taken into consideration?
-If yes, please specify: Click or tap here to enter text.
+For research involving human participants, see section 2. yes no

+Section 8: DUAL USE

+Does this research involve dual-use items in the sense of Regulation 428/2009, or other items for which an authorisation is required

+yes no

+Section 9: EXCLUSIVE FOCUS ON CIVIL APPLICATIONS Could your research raise concerns regarding the exclusive focus on civil applications? yes no

+Section 10: MISUSE

+1. Does your research have a potential for misuse of research results?

+yes no

+S ection 11: OTHER ETHICS ISSUES

+1 Are there any other ethics issues that should be taken into consideration?

+If yes, please specify:

+Click or tap here to enter text.